Contact us whenever you need it!

 • Nonpayment of rent: A landlord can evict a tenant for not paying rent on time.
 Georgia law does not specify a required notice period forth is, but common practice is to give a tenant a short period (often 3 days) to pay or vacate § 44-7-50 (2020).

 • End of lease/No lease: A tenant can be evicted at the end of a lease term or if there is no lease in place (e.g., a "holdover tenant" or "tenant at will").
-Landlords must provide a 60-day notice for month-to-month tenants (Georgia Landlord-Tenant Hanbook).
+Landlords must provide a 60-day notice for month-to-month tenants (Georgia Landlord-Tenant Handbook).

 • Lease violation: Tenants can be evicted for violating lease terms or not upholding their responsibilities under Georgia landlord-tenant law.
 Landlords are not legally required to give tenants a chance to fix the violation, but they must provide notice to comply or vacate (§ 44-7-24).

-• Failure to maintain premises: If a tenant fails to keep the premises in a clean and sanitary manner, refuses landlord access, disturbs the peace, causes damage, allows unauthorized occupants or pets, damages landscaping, or misuses fixtures, they can be evicted (Georgia Landlord-Tenant Hanbook).
+• Failure to maintain premises: If a tenant fails to keep the premises in a clean and sanitary manner, refuses landlord access, disturbs the peace, causes damage, allows unauthorized occupants or pets, damages landscaping, or misuses fixtures, they can be evicted (Georgia Landlord-Tenant Handbook).

 Procedure for Tenant Eviction in Georgia